bioidiap/bob.bio.base/doc/index.rst

 This package defines the structure of biometric experiments.
 After installing the necessary environment, you can try out a simple comparison between two (or more) samples using a face recognition algorithm from `bob.bio.face <http://gitlab.idiap.ch/bob/bob.bio.face>`__, for example.
 Run the following command::

-$ bob bio compare-samples -p gabor_graph me.png not_me.png
+$ bob bio compare-samples --pipeline gabor_graph me.png not_me.png

 The -p option indicates which algorithm should be used to compare the pictures.
 You can list all the available algorithms with::

-$ resources.py --type p
+$ resources.py --type pipeline

 .. todo::

-  This command should change name.
+  The name of the `resource.py` command should change.

 Of course, with that command, you can run every possible biometric experiment by *headbutting* the problem and executing everything by hand.